Aging America: Modeling Birth Trends in the United States

 |Score Interval||5 Years|

-Forecasting for each of the original metrics is shown below for roughly 20 years into the future.
+The results for each of the original metrics are shown below for 20 years into the future.

-Fig 5.: The original data is shown here with forecasts performed in ATSD showing the potentially widening gap between those eligible to pay in to the Social Security system and those needing to be paid out from that system.
+Fig 5: The original data is shown here with forecasts showing the potentially widening gap between those eligible to pay in to the Social Security system and those needing to be paid out from that system.

-The Forecasting tool may be scaled to work with per annum data as seen here just as readily as millisecond-frequency data input from a sensor or other device.
+Scale Data Forecasting to work with per annum data as seen here just as readily as millisecond-frequency data input from a sensor or other device.

-Using forecasting, the continuation of mathematical trends may be readily observed and predicted.
+Using forecasting, the continuation of mathematical trends is readily observable.
 Forecasts may include periodicity settings for data which is repetitive over some interval.
-In this example, only mathematical factors have been considered which any sociologist can tell you is flawed methodology since population reproduction is the result of an array of complicated non-mathematical factors as well.
+In this example, only mathematical factors have been considered which any sociologist would say is flawed methodology since population reproduction is the result of an array of complicated non-mathematical factors as well.
 However, strictly mathematical modeling is often used to predict trends under the assumption that social factors remain constant for a given period of time.

-The following tools may be used to replicate these results in a local instance of ATSD:
+Use the following tools to replicate these results in a local ATSD instance: